Buying from the Factory

 - We will sell direct to you if neither of these options works for you.

-- Industrial customers are often best served working directly with the factory because of the many technical and communication issues that arise.
+- Industrial customers should work directly with the factory because of the many technical, application, and communication issues that arise.

 Lifting and Setup